kids-first/kf-lib-data-ingest/docs/source/tutorial/transform.rst

 Avoid Pandas.merge - use ingest library's pandas_utils.py
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-You `can` use the Pandas.merge method if you want, but the ingest library's provides merge functions that add useful functionality on top of Pandas.merge.
+You `can` use the Pandas.merge method if you want, but the ingest library provides merge functions that add useful functionality on top of Pandas.merge.

 For example, ``outer_merge`` has a keyword argument called `with_merge_detail_dfs`, that if set to True, will output 3 additional DataFrames useful for debugging:

-    - a dataframe of rows that matched in both the left and right dataframes (equivalent to the df returned by an inner merge)
+    - a DataFrame of rows that matched in both the left and right DataFrames (equivalent to the DataFrame returned by an inner merge)
-    - a dataframe of rows that were ONLY in the left dataframe
+    - a DataFrame of rows that were ONLY in the left DataFrame
-    - a dataframe of rows that were ONLY in the right dataframe
+    - a DataFrame of rows that were ONLY in the right DataFrame

-If you do need to do a non-outer merge, you should use the merge without duplicates method - ``merge_wo_duplicates``.
+If you need to do a non-outer merge, you should use the merge without duplicates method - ``merge_wo_duplicates``.
 This method does a Pandas.merge and resolves resulting duplicate columns automatically so that you don't have to.